peacockgeorge/Lisbon-Chair-Shop/README.md

 # Lisbon-Chair-Shop
-The end of 2021/beginning of 2022. - Renewing HTML and CSS
+Course - Responsive websites with HTML and CSS by Jonas Schmedtmann